cadin/panels/docs/settings.md

 If you wish to specify files using the full path, set this property to `""`.

+## Behavior Settings

+### resetVarsOnGameOver

+default: true
+{: .prop-default }

+If you're using [global variables]({{site.baseurl}}/docs/comic-data/variables) to track state in your comic, they will automatically reset when the user completes the game by finishing all sequences, or by hitting a sequence marked with the `endSequence` flag.

+Set this to `false` to have Panels retain global vars between playthroughs.
+Variables will still be reset when the user chooses "Start Over" from the main menu.

+### maxScrollSpeed

+default: 8
+{: .prop-default }

+Change the maximum speed when scrolling with the d-pad.
+This does not affect crank scroll speed.

 ## Panel Settings

 ### defaultFrame